Maamannan

-Maamannan (Note: Also the title character.) is a 2023 Indian Tamil-language political drama film written and directed by Mari Selvaraj, and produced by Udhayanidhi Stalin'via Red Giant Movies.
+Maamannan (Note: Also the title character.) is a 2023 Indian Tamil-language political drama film written and directed by Mari Selvaraj, and produced by Udhayanidhi Stalin via Red Giant Movies.
 The film stars Vadivelu as the title character, along with Fahadh Faasil, Keerthy Suresh, and Udhayanidhi in his final acting credit.

-The film was officially announced in March 2022, and principal photography commenced later that month; production wrapped in September 2022.
+The film was officially announced in March 2022.
+Filming commenced later that month and wrapped in September 2022, taking place mainly in Salem district.
 The music was composed by A. R. Rahman, while the cinematography and editing were handled by Theni Eswar and Selva R. K., respectively.

 Maamannan was released in theatres on 29 June 2023.
 The film received mixed-to-positive reviews from critics and became a commercial success.

 Plot

 Maamannan is an MLA belonging to the Dalit community, who rose up the ranks from being a cadre of the Samathuva Samooganeedhi Makkal Kazhagam (SSMK) in Salem district, Tamil Nadu.
 Maamannan's son Athiveeran alias "Veera", is an Adimurai practitioner who stopped talking to his father owing to emotional and physical trauma caused by a casteist attack from members of the local dominant community in his childhood.
 Rathnavelu is the SSMK district secretary for Salem and younger son of late ex-minister Sundaram, from a dominant community.
 Rathnavelu had fought a hard fight after his father's death, using all means available to reach the position of district secretary, despite not holding a public office.
 Rathnavelu's brash, aggressive behaviour often develops loggerheads with Maamannan.

 Three months before elections, Rathnavelu's men destroy a free coaching centre run by Veera's friends and his love interest Leela because it was affecting the business of a private coaching centre run by Rathnavelu's elder brother Shanmugavel in his father's name.
 In retaliation, Veera and his friends destroy Rathnavelu's coaching centre.
 Rathnavelu realises that the issue might damage him inside the party and out, so he invites Maamannan and Veera to sort out this issue without further violence.

 At the meeting, Veera notices that Maamannan is standing while everyone else including Rathnavelu are sitting in chairs.
 Veera asks his father to sit down, where Rathnavelu remarks that Maamannan will never sit down in his house and that has been the tradition since forever.
 Veera continuously demands that Maamannan sits down, Rathnavelu gets enraged where he slaps Veera and pushes Maamannan who intervened when his son is hit.
 An enraged Veera kicks down Rathnavelu in retaliation.